pietermonsieurs/leishmania_snsseq/README_2023.md

     * Tb427 -  5000 sites: size 25 - treshold 1.85 --> 4562 hits // 1.80 --> 6283 hits
     * Tb427 - 20000 sites: size 25 - treshold 1.57 --> 12887 hits // 1.56 --> 30476 hits
     * Tb927 -  3500 sites: size 25 - treshold 2.00 --> 3471 hits
-* Convert the csv download file from the online G4 hunter to a bed file
+* Convert the csv download file from the online G4 hunter to a bed file:
+    * [G4Hunter_convert_csv2bed.py](G4Hunter_convert_csv2bed.py): initially converting the csv file to a bed file.
+    * G4Hunter data should be split up in positive versus negative strand, so output needs to results in two different bed files: one for the + strand, one for the - strand.

 ## Overlap G4Hunter versus Ori positions